klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

     <figcaption>Mesh colliders</figcaption>
 </figure>

-Since the button is on the prefab, we need to add an event listener for the ‘on click’ event, oth-erwise nothing will happen upon air tapping the button.
+Since the button is on the prefab, we need to add an event listener for the ‘on click’ event, otherwise nothing will happen upon air tapping the button.
 We therefore modify the InstallObjects() method of the Object Collection game object.
 We find the button object via its name, and then add the according event listener (linking against the new PopulateSpace.ExploreBrain() method shown below).